readmebro/debian-audio-switch/README.md

 This is just a simple script you can use to assign a keyboard shortcut to switch your audio device (e.g. friom headset to speakers).
 Feel free to take and modify any way you want!
 - Note down the exact names of the two devices you want to switch between.
 ## Step 1: Find your Audio Devices you want to use
-Open your terminal and type "pactl list short sinks" this will return your devices something like this:
+Open your terminal and type <pre lang="markdown">pactl list short sinks</pre> this will return your devices something like this:

 <img width="1398" height="81" alt="image" src="https://github.com/user-attachments/assets/1664281f-994f-472b-986a-35d375308eaf" />
 In my case I want "alsa_output.usb-Razer_Razer_Nari_Essential-00.iec958-stereo" and "lsa_output.pci-0000_2f_00.4.analog-stereo"